Why Parenting Style is Important to the Well-Being of Children

 - They are more likely to explore new environments with less fear.

-- They have better mental health — less depression, anxiety, suicide attempts, and drug use.
+- They have better mental health — less depression, anxiety, and suicide attempts.

 Authoritarian parenting is characterized by high expectations and low responsiveness.
 Authoritarian parents have very high demands and expectations of their children, but respond very little to their emotional needs.
 Parents using this style punish their children and offer negative feedback.